 PW: We are the first consolidator in the after-school tutoring industry [in China].
-There maybe have been a few predecessors, but their models were totally different, and their trial was unsuccessful.
+There may be have been a few predecessors, but their models were totally different, and their trial was unsuccessful.

-So, the biggest challenge for us for the past three-and-a-half years has been to persuade the founders and owners [of schools which Puxin approached for acquisition] to believe in our model and in the future success of those schools.
+So, the biggest challenge for us for the past three and a half years has been to persuade the founders and owners [of schools which Puxin approached for acquisition] to believe in our model and in the future success of those schools.

-Fortunately, little by little, with a proven record of successful acquisition and integration, we have established ourselves as the most preferable dealer in the eyes of those founders.
+Fortunately, little by little, with proven record of successful acquisition and integration, we have established ourselves as the most preferable dealer in the eyes of those founders.

 PW: As a senior vice president in charge of all the learning centers at New Oriental, Mr. Sha established himself as a top talent in the space.
 He left New Oriental in 2014 because he envisioned a new opportunity in the after-school market.

 The market is huge, with a highly fragmented structure.
-Last year, the top five players [in the education industry] in China accounted for only 3 percent of the market share.
-Mr. Sha believed that with such a fragmented structure in a huge market there would be an unprecedented opportunity for consolidation.
+Last year, the top five players [in the education industry] in china accounted for only 3 percent of the market share.
+Mr. Sha believed that with such fragmented structure in a huge market there would be an unprecedented opportunity for consolidation.
 He envisioned the [after-school education] market in the shape of a dumbbell, with the top three players accounting for 10 percent, or even 15 percent, of the market.
 And Puxin would become one of those top players.